-Ideally, you want to help your potential mentor learn new things, grow their business, or connect with others.
+It’s important to follow the reciprocity principle.
+People typically want to reciprocate with gifts that are of comparable value.
+Ideally, you want to help your potential mentor learn new things, grow their own business or activity, or connect with others.

-Skip the awkward and unnecessary small talk and hook their attention by asking them directly why they started their business and what gets them out of bed in the morning all fired up.
+You can start by asking them what is most important to them or what are their biggest business challenges.
+Skip the awkward and unnecessary small talk and hook their attention by asking them directly why they started their business and what makes them want to get out of bed in the morning.

 4. Find Successful People In Your Community:

-This will immediately set you apart from the crowd and establish rapport with smart people in a short conversation.
+This will set you apart from the crowd and establish rapport with smart people in a short conversation.

-Once you’ve established rapport and provided them with something of value, you will find them much more receptive to helping you out and spending some of their valuable time with you.
+Once you’ve established rapport and provided them with something of value, you will find them more receptive to helping you out and spending some of their valuable time with you.

-5. Follow Through Is Everything
+5. Follow Through Is Critical

-Good communication skills today means sending and replying to emails promptly (never wait more than 24 hours for important emails).
+Good communication skills today means sending and replying to emails promptly Never wait more than 24 hours to reply to important emails.